Rust-native bioinformatics

 Tech Stack

-Built on battle-tested Rust crates.
-475 tests including a 1,000-rule stress test, with #![forbid(unsafe_code)] enforced across all crates.
+Built on battle-tested Rust crates and React 19.
+890 tests including 100 browser E2E scenarios, with #![forbid(unsafe_code)] enforced across all crates.

 Language